AlmeroSteyn/AlmeroSteyn.github.io/_posts/2016-03-23-putting-things-together-form-validation.markdown

 </form>
 {% endhighlight %}

-We now have a component that one input.
-This input is required, wants an input of minimal length seven, and the number value of the input should be divisible by ten.
+We now have a component with one input.
+This input is required, needs a value of at least seven characters/numbers, and the number version of the of the input value should be divisible by ten.

 **Preparing for the journey: part 2**

 >*Having packed, he strapped on his armour made from Angu-LAHR steel.
 It was magical armour that shone with colour and power.*

 We now have an input with some validation attached.
-But face it, come face to face with the Monster of UnkownInput will make even the most brave warrior tremble so it really, really needs a label.
+But coming face to face with the *Monster of UnlabelledInput* will make even the most brave warrior tremble so it really, really needs a label.

-**NOTE:** *a11y also really really thinks an input needs a label, by the way.
-Omitting well formed labels for your inputs will really impede some users from using your forms.
-This article will not focus very deeply on a11y to avoid making an already complex matter even more so.
-But look out for some articles on this in future.*
+**NOTE:** *Web Accessibility (**a11y**) also really really thinks that an input needs a label, by the way.
+Omitting well-formed labels for your inputs will really impede some users from using your forms.
+This article will not focus further on a11y, to avoid making an already complex matter even more so.
+You will need do more to make your input fully accessible, but look out for some articles on this in future.*

-We could do this in our component template:
+But, back to our label.
+We could add a label to our input like this:
 {% highlight html %}
 <label class="control-label">Some number
     <input class="form-control"